bxdoan/bxdoan/README.md

 <div align="center">

-> Fall seven times and stand up eight.
+> Ask and it will be given to you; search, and you will find; knock and the door will be opened for you.

-> — Japanese Proverb —
+> — Jesus —

 </div>